Davante Adams: 2018–2022

-During Week 1 against the Minnesota Vikings, Adams finished with 156 receiving yards and two receiving touchdowns on 14 receptions (tying Don Hutson's franchise record) as the Packers won 43–34.
+During Week 1 of the 2020 season against the Vikings, Adams finished with 156 receiving yards and two receiving touchdowns on 14 receptions (tying Don Hutson's franchise record) as the Packers won 43–34.
 During Week 7 against the Houston Texans, Adams finished with 13 catches for 196 receiving yards and two touchdowns as the Packers won 35–20.
-In Week 8 against the Minnesota Vikings, he had seven receptions for 53 receiving yards and three receiving touchdowns in the 28–22 loss.
-In Week 9 against the San Francisco 49ers on Thursday Night Football, he had ten receptions for 173 receiving yards and a touchdown in the 34–17 victory.
+In Week 8 against the Vikings, he had seven receptions for 53 receiving yards and three receiving touchdowns in the 28–22 loss.
+In Week 9 against the 49ers on Thursday Night Football, he had ten receptions for 173 receiving yards and a touchdown in the 34–17 victory.
 In Week 11 against the Indianapolis Colts, Adams recorded seven catches for 106 yards and a touchdown during the 34–31 overtime loss.
-In Week 12 against the Chicago Bears, Adams recorded his 500th career catch on a 12-yard touchdown pass from Aaron Rodgers, becoming the fifth receiver in Packers history to reach that mark.

-In Week 13 against the Philadelphia Eagles, Adams recorded ten catches for 121 yards and two touchdowns during the 30–16 win.
+In Week 12 against the Bears, Adams recorded his 500th career catch on a 12-yard touchdown pass from Aaron Rodgers, becoming the fifth receiver in Packers history to reach that mark.
+In Week 13 against the Eagles, Adams recorded ten catches for 121 yards and two touchdowns during the 30–16 win.
 Adams' second touchdown reception was the 400th career touchdown pass thrown by Aaron Rodgers.

-In Week 14 against the Detroit Lions, Adams recorded seven catches for 115 yards and a touchdown during the 31–24 win.
+In Week 14 against the Lions, Adams recorded seven catches for 115 yards and a touchdown during the 31–24 win.
 On December 21, 2020, he was selected for the 2021 Pro Bowl.
-Despite heavy snowfall, Adams caught 11 passes for 142 yards and three touchdowns in a 40–14 rout of the Tennessee Titans on Sunday Night Football in Week 16.
+Despite heavy snowfall, Adams caught 11 passes for 142 yards and three touchdowns in a 40–14 rout of the Titans on Sunday Night Football in Week 16.
 The outing helped the Adams-Rodgers connection set the new Packers team record of 492 completions which took seven seasons.
 Overall, he finished the 2020 season with 115 receptions for 1,374 receiving yards and 18 receiving touchdowns.
 Adams had a historic season in 2020: he led the league in with 18 receiving touchdowns, the most since Randy Moss had 23 in 2007, and tying Sterling Sharpe's single-season franchise record (1994).
 His 115 receptions also set a franchise best, usurping Sharpe's 1993 season.
 On January 8, 2021, he made the 2020 All-Pro Team first-team.

-In the Divisional Round of the playoffs against the Los Angeles Rams, Adams recorded nine catches for 66 yards and a touchdown during the 32–18 win.
+In the Divisional Round of the playoffs against the Rams, Adams recorded nine catches for 66 yards and a touchdown during the 32–18 win.